Some of the Chefs we have been honoured and lucky to work with over the years at our Festivals

 Koj is a chef, cookery teacher and food writer based near Tetbury in the Cotswolds.
 He started cooking at a young age but didn't entertain the idea of a career in cooking until he read Anthony Bourdain’s Kitchen Confidential at the age of 21.
 Instead, he started his working life in the City, and after almost ten years there, he eventually seized the opportunity to turn his passion into his profession, after reaching the pinnacle of amateur cooking success in the final of BBC1’s MasterChef.
 His first stop was Michel Roux Junior’s Le Gavroche and he has continued a fast track training programme in the kitchens of Michelin star chefs such as Gordon Ramsay, Heston Blumenthal, Brett Graham and Martin Burge at Whatley Manor.

+He combines the discipline and techniques learned in top restaurants with his own imagination, flair and creativity, to create bespoke tasting menus for private and corporate clients.
 As well as private freelance cooking, he occasionally cooks for the public at pop up events in art galleries, pubs and restaurants across the UK.
 He also gives cookery lessons and demonstrations at food festivals, entertaining audiences with his anecdotes as much as his cooking.

 For more details, visit: http://kojcooks.co.uk/